protegeproject/webprotege/readme.md

     mvn gwt:run

+Note that, if you need to override any default property values then you must specify these as arguments (otherwise default values will be used).
+For example,

+    mvn -Ddata.directory=/mypath/mydirectory gwt:run

 WebProtege can also be deployed into into tomcat by copying the .war file to the webapps folder in your tomcat installation.